By Grace Y. Kao

 A Progressive Christian Vision for Surrogacy

-At the age of 41, Grace Kao gave birth to a baby for friends who had been yearning for a child for ten years.
-While a joyous occasion for them all, surrogacy remains one of the most controversial methods of family expansion.
+At the age of 41, Grace Kao gave birth to a baby girl for a set of friends who had been yearning for a child for a decade.
+While a joyous occasion for them, surrogacy remains one of the most controversial methods of family expansion worldwide.

-This first-of-its-kind book by an ethicist and former surrogate will intrigue anyone who has ever struggled with infertility, pondered what it would be like to bear and hand over a child for others to raise, or attempted to sort through the moral complexities of assisted reproductive technology.
+This first-of-its-kind book by a feminist and former surrogate will intrigue anyone who has ever struggled with infertility, pondered what it would be like to bear and hand over a child for others to raise, or attempted to sort through the moral complexities of assisted reproductive technology.

 Meet the Author